French Institute of Administrative Sciences

 The French Institute of Administrative Sciences was created in 1947 by René Cassin.

 The association was recognized of public utility and is a member of the International Institute of Administrative Sciences.
 Linked to the French Conseil d'Etat, the president of IFSA is traditionally the vice-president of the Conseil d'Etat.

 Description

 The French Institute of Administrative Sciences aims at developing administrative law in France.

 Since its creation in 1947, the Institute organized numerous conferences and participated to the works of the French doctrine in administrative law.

+FIAS added two regional offices in 1969: one in Bordeaux and another in Nice.

 The Institute has more than 300 members with different backgrounds: high civil servants (French State Councillors, Members of the Supreme financial court, Inspectors), university professors but also representatives of private companies.

 The Institute is located in the French Council of State, place du Palais-Royal in Paris.

 Activities

 The IFSA organizes each year two conferences: